 IRP Volume #20 – Wellsite Design Spacing Recommendations

-IRP 20 (2015) is designed to clarify the criteria that should influence size design.
-This IRP promotes robust and integrated up-front planning to ensure a successful application that provides for the entire lifecycle of the well, from initial construction and drilling, through completions and production.
+This IRP is designed to clarify criteria that should influence size design.
+It promotes robust and integrated upfront planning to ensure a successful application that provides for the entire life cycle of the well.

-IRP Volume #22 – Underbalanced and Managed Pressure Drilling Operations Using Jointed Pipe
+IRP Volume #22 – Underbalanced Drilling and Managed Pressure Drilling Operations using Jointed Pipe

-Draft IRP 25 (2016) focuses on the cementing practices and factors that can impact the success of a primary cement job.
+This IRP focuses on the cementing practices and factors that impact the success of a primary cement job, considering all phases of the job from job design through execution and post-job evaluation.